 With the Zumo Shield and an Arduino (or compatible board like the A-Star Prime), the Zumo chassis becomes a low-profile, Arduino-controlled tracked robot that is less than 10 cm on each side (small enough to qualify for Mini-Sumo competitions).
 It works with a variety of micro metal gearmotors to allow for a customizable combination of torque and speed, and a stainless steel sumo blade is available for applications that involve pushing around other objects.
 Arduino libraries and sample sketches are available for quickly getting a Zumo robot up and running.

-Assembled Zumo robot for Arduino with an Arduino Uno.
+Assembled Zumo robot for Arduino with an Arduino Uno (with original white sprockets).

 Zumo robot assembled with a Zumo Shield and Arduino Uno, back view.

 This shield is also available as part of our Zumo Robot kit for Arduino, which bundles it with a Zumo chassis and Zumo blade, and in our Zumo Robot for Arduino, which is preassembled with 75:1 HP micro metal gearmotors and a Zumo reflectance sensor array.

 Piezo buzzer for playing simple sounds and music.
 The buzzer is controlled by one of the Arduino’s PWM outputs, so the tones can be generated in the background without taking up a lot of processing power.